tpourmohamad/CCI-Testing/README.md

 # A Sequential Sampling Plan for Validating Container Closure Integrity

-This repository contains the  R scripts for reproducing the numerical results of the paper.
+This repository contains the  R scripts with examples for reproducing the methodology/results of the paper.